Furkanzmc/QML-Coding-Guide/README.md

 difference in this context, but as the number of components increase in a project with memory constrained hardware, it can start to make a difference.

-# Item 5: Signal Handling
+# Signal Handling

 Signals are a very powerful mechanism in Qt/QML.
 And the fact that you can connect to signals from C++ makes it even better.
 But in some situations, If you don't handle them correctly you might end up scratching your head.

-## Try to Avoid Using connect Function in Models
+## SH-1: Try to Avoid Using connect Function in Models

 You can have signals in the QML side, and the C++ side.
 Here's an example for both cases.